-Students seeking a PhD in HDFS must have an area of specialization that includes 15+ hours in one identified area (e.g., marriage and family therapy, early childhood education, gerontology, parent-child relationships, adolescence, divorce, statistics, family assessment, etc.).
-Courses comprising the specialization may be taken in this department and/or in another department, must be beyond the core requirements of this program, and must be regarded as a logical whole by the student's committee.
-Students are encouraged to avoid too general a definition of the area and to be certain that it is an area in which they can demonstrate both depth and breadth of expertise.
+- Students seeking a PhD in HDFS must have an area of specialization that includes a minimum of 9 hours in one identified area (e.g., early childhood education, gerontology, parent-child relationships, adolescence, divorce, statistics, family assessment, gender and sexuality, trauma etc.). - A minimum of 3 credits are required to be taken outside of the department.
+Courses comprising the remaining 6 credits of the specialization may be taken in this department and/or in another department.
+All courses must be beyond the core requirements of this program and must be regarded as a logical whole by the student's committee. - Students are encouraged to avoid too general a definition of the area and to be certain that it is an area in which they can demonstrate both depth and breadth of expertise.